mhtjsh/Basic_Bioinformatics/README.md

 ## 🧬 Season 4 - Colouring the Building an Final touch-ups
 Now the Series finale is this particular season which leads to end of this particualar git repo and in turn ends your intial journey of understanding very major Bioinformatics algorithms as well.

+Here primarirly we will cover 2 important topics
+1. GreedyMotifSearch with Pseudocounts
+2. Randomized Motif Search